bcgov/nr-nmp/frontend/README.md

 ### Running Tests

 Both Jest and Cypress tests are used to test the code.
+For Jest both unit and snapshot tests are used.

 To run all tests, run `npm run test`.
 You can run just the Jest or Cypress tests with `npm run test:jest` or `npm run test:cypress` respectively.

+After creating a snapshot test run `npm run test:jest` to automatically create a snapshot (ex.
+Component.test.jsx.snap).
+To update snapshots run `npm run test:jest -- -u` which will run all tests and update snapshots.